 SafeLand training contains a great deal of information about how to work safely and effectively in the oilfield.
 Topics within the SafeLand orientation include many topics from oilfield driving and excavations to wellsite arrival and personal protective equipment.
 New oilfield hands need the information to do all of these things.
-Taking wellsite arrival as an example there is a general process for making sure that the rig knows the visitor has arrived and that the visitor has been made aware of all the hazards and how to deal with those hazards.
+Taking wellsite arrival as an example, there is a general process for making sure that the rig knows the visitor has arrived and that the visitor has been made aware of all the hazards and how to deal with those hazards.
 If the worker already understands what those hazards are then they must simply be pointed out to make him aware.
-If a new worker has no previous understanding of hazards then either he will need to be explained the details of the hazard or there is a risk that he will sign off on the hazard without understanding.
+If a new worker has no previous understanding of hazards, then either he will need the details of the hazard to be explained to him or there is a risk that he will sign off on the hazard without understanding.

 It is possible to relate new experiences to a new oilfield worker when previous experiences are at least somewhat similar to the one being trained on.
 Our SafeLand courses are provided in an instructor led RigPass format.
 By using probing questions and feedback from the trainee we can discover if there are any previous experiences that the worker can draw on.
 Stories and experiences from others can be useful teaching tools failing a previous personal experience from the new worker.
 Training workers to undertake new work will still endeavor to place that worker as close to that experience as possible.
 When the worker is in that future situation then the training should be clear and memorable in order to kick-in and become part of the new understanding.